Fans mourn Pelé at public viewing in Brazil stadium - WHIZ News

-SANTOS, Brazil (AP) — Mourners began paying their respects to Pelé in a solemn procession past his coffin at the Vila Belmiro Stadium in his hometown of Santos on Monday.
+SANTOS, Brazil (AP) — Thousands of mourners began paying their respects to Pelé in a solemn procession past his coffin at the Vila Belmiro Stadium in his hometown of Santos on Monday.

 The Brazilian soccer great died Thursday after a battle with cancer.
-He was 82.
+The three-time World Cup winner was 82.

-Pelé’s coffin was placed on the field where he scored scored some of the best goals of his career.
-Mourners walked past his casket in the 16,000-seat stadium outside Sao Paulo.
-His burial will take place in a cemetery only 600 meters away on Tuesday.
+Pelé’s coffin was placed on the field where he scored some of his best goals.
+Mourners walked past his casket in the midfield area of the 16,000-seat stadium outside Sao Paulo.
+A Catholic Mass will be celebrated there Tuesday morning before his burial at a nearby cemetery.

+Vila Belmiro was decorated with Brazilian flags and No. 10 shirts that became popular after Pelé started wearing them for Santos and Brazil.

+The stands were filling up with bouquets of flowers placed by mourners and sent by clubs and star players — Neymar and Ronaldo among them — from around the world as loudspeakers played a song named “Eu sou Pelé” (“I am Pelé”) that was recorded by the Brazilian himself.

-Fans arrived at the stadium in the early hours of Monday to honor Edson Arantes do Nascimento, globally known as Pelé.
+Fans arrived early to honor Edson Arantes do Nascimento, globally known as Pelé.

+Among them was FIFA President Gianni Infantino, who told journalists that every country should name a stadium after the three-time World Cup winner.

+“I am here with a lot of emotion, sadness, but also with a smile because he gave us so many smiles,” Infantino said.
+“As FIFA, we will pay a tribute to the ‘King’ and we ask the whole world to observe a minute of silence.”

 “It is a very sad moment, but we are now seeing the real meaning of this legendary player to our country,” Mendes told journalists.
 “My office has shirts signed by Pelé, a picture of him as a goalkeeper, also signed by him.
 DVDs, photos, a big collection of him.”